Nandakishore695/HTML-CSS-Javascript/README.md

 **7.How many ways to write css in HTML?**

-There are three ways to write CSS to HTML documents:
+There are three ways to write CSS in HTML documents:
 - Inline
 - Internal
 - External